CALL FOR PAPERS

 Digitizing Intercultural Communication for Food and Social Justice

-Academic literature is flooded with academic papers examining the correlation of racialised neighbourhoods with poor diet, leveraging especially on the notion of food deserts where residents have little to no access to healthy and affordable food (see Cummins and Macintyre, 2002; Wrigley et al. 2003).
-In the USA, Black neighbourhoods often embody typical characteristics of food deserts, where “it is easier to get fried chicken than a fresh apple” (Brownell & Batlle Horgen, 2003).
+Academic literature is flooded with academic papers examining the correlation of racialized neighborhoods with poor diet, leveraging especially on the notion of food deserts where residents have little to no access to healthy and affordable food (see Cummins and Macintyre, 2002; Wrigley et al. 2003).
+In the USA, Black neighborhoods often embody typical characteristics of food deserts, where “it is easier to get fried chicken than a fresh apple” (Brownell & Batlle Horgen, 2003).

 Kwate argues that “in general, empirical research demonstrates an association between low area income and fast food prevalence in the US (Burdette & Whitaker, 2004: Stewart and Davis, 2005) and internationally” (Kwate, 2008: 36).

-Kwate’s thesis presenting association of racialised neighbourhoods with poor diet leading to obesity is nonetheless debated, starting with Black and Macinko who ponder the causality of the racial composition of neighbourhoods on obesity, stating that at best correlation appears “mixed” (Black & Macinko, 2008:2).
+Kwate’s thesis presenting the association of racialized neighborhoods with poor diet leading to obesity is nonetheless debated, starting with Black and Macinko who ponder the causality of the racial composition of neighborhoods on obesity, stating that at best correlation appears “mixed” (Black & Macinko, 2008:2).
 Black and Macinko tend to stress more on the role of neighborhood features that either discourage or encourage physical activity.
-The heart of the debate thus stands on the determinism of the neighbourhood upon public health.
-When the concept of neighbourhood equates with the one of community, one tends to correlates association of race or ethnicity to poor eating habits, the latter being subject to sole availability of “junk food” in the said neighbourhood.
-Therefore typology of food outlets correlates with race or ethnicity, making a fast food racially exclusive, at least in specified American urban contexts.
+The heart of the debate thus stands on the determinism of the neighborhood upon public health.
+When the concept of neighborhood equates with the one of community, one tends to correlate the association of race or ethnicity to poor eating habits, the latter being subject to sole availability of “junk food” in the said neighborhood.
+Therefore typology of food outlets correlates with race or ethnicity, making fast food racially exclusive, at least in specified American urban contexts.

-In this subtheme session, conference organizers wish to go beyond the junk food/poor racialised neighbourhood dualism and investigate conceptually close dualisms or dualities beyond the Northern American context, focusing on the digital modalities of communication of such phenomena.
+In this subtheme session, conference organizers wish to go beyond the junk food/poor racialized neighborhood dualism and investigate conceptually close dualisms or dualities beyond the Northern American context, focusing on the digital modalities of communication of such phenomena.

 Such sub-themes are indicative and reflect solely our conference organization.
 The list of these sub-themes is not exhaustive.
 We welcome papers related to other conceptual sub-themes than the ones presented here above, as long as research proposals draw on the overall theme of the conference.